-4.3 Vertical Integration of Wind Energy and Power-to-Gas
+4.3.
+Vertical Integration of Wind Energy and Power-to-Gas

-Given the hydrogen market prices for medium- and large-scale supply shown in Table 2 in Texas and Germany, our analysis covers the four possible scenarios that can arise in terms of the stand-alone profitability of the two subsystems.
-Figure 5 indicates the presence of a synergistic investment value for the vertically integrated PtG system.
-As one might expect, there is a synergistic investment value in Germany relative to the scenario of high hydrogen prices in the medium-scale supply segment.
-Since both subsystems are profitable on their own in that scenario, the low threshold for the presence of a synergistic investment value, that is, a conversion premium that is positive rather than zero (Corollary to Proposition 1), is indeed met.
+The hydrogen prices shown in Table 2 for Texas and Germany show that our analysis spans the four possible scenarios that can arise in terms of the stand-alone profitability of the two subsystems.
+Figure 5 indicates the presence or absence of a synergistic investment value for the vertically integrated PtG system.
+As one might expect, there is a synergistic investment value in Germany relative to the scenario of high hydrogen